-Central Asian Food: The Good, the Bad, and the Inedible
+Central Asian Food: The Good, the Bad, the Inedible

 Mystery vegetables are better than mystery meat.